kubernetes-sigs/gateway-api/geps/gep-713/index.md

 This GEP aims to standardize terminology and processes around using one Kubernetes object to modify the functions of one or more other objects.

-It lays out guidelines for Gateway API implementations and other stakeholders for the design and/or handling of custom “metaresources” definitions in compliance with a standard known as Policy Attachment.
+It lays out guidelines for Gateway API implementations and other stakeholders for the design and/or handling of custom “metaresource” definitions in compliance with a standard known as Policy Attachment.

 This GEP specifies a _pattern_, not an API field or new object.
 It defines some terms, including _Metaresource_, _Policies_ and _Policy Attachment_, and their related concepts.